 “If you think that the internet has changed your life, think again.
 The IoT is about to change it all over again!” — Brendan O’Brien, Chief Architect & Co-Founder, Aria Systems

-According to Statista, there will be as many as 75.44 billion internet-connected devices by the year 2025.
+“According to Statista, there will be as many as 75.44 billion internet-connected devices by 2025.”

 IIoT stands for the Industrial Internet of Things and refers to a subcategory of the broader Internet of Things, focusing specifically on industrial applications, such as manufacturing.

-The rise of IoT in manufacturing
+The Rise of IoT in Manufacturing

-Despite the fact that this technology has emerged only recently, the global IoT market is growing at an unprecedented rate.
+Although this technology has emerged only recently, the global IoT market is growing at an unprecedented rate.
 According to MarketsandMarkets, the overall IoT market size is expected to increase from USD 170.57 billion in 2017 to USD 561.04 billion by 2022, growing at a compound annual growth rate (CAGR) of 26.9% during the forecast period.

 - PREVENTIVE OR PREDICTIVE MAINTENANCE

-The conventional approach to manage equipment has so far relied only on its age, leaving other metrics, such as vibration, temperatures, pressure, currents, voltages, etc. neglected.
-Implementing IoT manufacturing solutions helps companies monitor and analyze various equipment data in real-time and predict when maintenance of an asset is required.
+The conventional approach to managing equipment has so far relied only on its age, leaving other metrics, such as vibration, temperatures, pressure, currents, voltages, etc. neglected.
+Implementing IoT manufacturing solutions helps companies monitor and analyze various equipment data in real time and predict when maintenance of an asset is required.
 As a result, manufacturers can move from the repair-or-replace current maintenance model to a predict-and- fix model.
 According to IoT Analytics, the total predictive maintenance market is expected to grow from $1,498M in 2016 to $10,962M by 2020.

 - CONDITION-BASED MAINTENANCE